Form + Function + Features + Force

 Experience, knowledge, and equipment are necessary to efficiently match the soundport/s size/s to the individual instruments internal air volume, vibratory response, and the properly compliant back of the instrument, the addition of of a randomly sized and place side sound port will diminish the instrument.

-My tonebar system today is an evolution of the Kasha design, utilizing unique harmonic tonebars, creating a more "string specific" tone response, while still embracing the principles of Kasha.
-This lends itself to more adaptive and focused designs in building, for different styles of playing; such as fingerpicking of classical, jazz, or strumming styles.
+This lends itself to more adaptive and focused designs in building, for different styles of playing; such as the finger style of classical, jazz, or strumming styles.

 The flexibility of my unique tonebar system allows it to evolve to match the desired tonal output.
 Evenly balanced, or more selectively focused towards the trebles or bass tones.

-I have been evolving the traditional Kasha Tonebar System as long as I have been building.
+I have been evolving my tonebar systems as long as I have been building.

-While I know there are many wonderful methods to achieve a design goal, the product and environmental designer in me tells me that this tonebar system offers flexibility in the tone generating design, that allows me more control and evolution over the desired outcome.
+While I know there are many wonderful methods to achieve a design goal, the product and environmental designer in me tells me that these tonebar systems offers flexibility in the tone generating design, that allows me more control and evolution over the desired outcome.

 The sound difference in my instruments speak for themselves.
 A well rounded and focused tone, clarity, separation, power, and great sustain.

-My hybrid tonebar design allows the soundboard and its tonebars to be subdivided into different regions.
+My hybrid tonebar designs allows the soundboard and its tonebars to be subdivided into different regions.

 Each region is used to define the separate trebles or bass tones of the top.
 Collectively, they contribute to define the overall fundimental of the top, yet the trebles and bass tones are individually defined for each instrument.

 Each set of hand split and selected tonebars is chosen for its desired stiffness, deflection, and pared down during the voicing process of the soundboard, to a defined flexibility to express the tonal vibration of the plucked string energy.